vsx23733/GenSonic/README.md

 - **Analysis**: Providing tools for comparing original and reconstructed levels to assess fidelity.

 This framework is adaptable to various 2D platformers, provided the necessary sprite data is available.

+GenSonic was made to facilite the level encoding for the SONIC-GAN, the procedural level generator tailored to Sonic The HedgeHog aiming to automate the level creation.
+Check it out here: [SONIC-GAN]()

 ## Repository Structure